Semi-Conscious Intelligence (SI)

 However, once these SI's were allowed to 'learn' (e.g., alter the weights of the reactions they had been given statistically), it was discovered that these quasi-beings became more and more inhuman in their perceptions.
 One researcher at the time published a paper titled 'Observations on Logarithmic Perception Disturbances in Learning Artificial Intellects' dealing with the rate of deviation from 'human-norm' responses.

-All this data was of much use when another researcher, an early superbright whose name was lost during the nanoswarms, was able to develop an algorithmic representation of the derivation process these SI's went through.
+All these data were of much use when another researcher, an early superbright whose name was lost during the Technocalypse, was able to develop an algorithmic representation of the derivation process these SI's went through.
 This became the underpinnings of what is now called the family of sentience algorithms, and the foundation of modern ailect design.

 - Sublect - Text by M. Alan Kazlev